MichaelOmegatron/Omega_Mouse/README.md

 ```

 ### 3 Modes Explained:
 **FULL MODE:** Moving the cursor and left clicking are done in a 2-phase process (like Zoom Mouse) with a popping sound.
 The first pop moves the cursor to your gaze (and enables Head tracking).
 The second pop left clicks (and disables Head tracking).
+If a mouse drag is occuring, the second pop will instead end the drag (including releasing any modifier keys).
 Actions like clicking or starting a drag will stop the cursor from moving.

-This process changes if you are dragging.
-While dragging with the mouse, popping merely moves the cursor, but does not click.
-To release dragging, the drop command (drop / drag end / end drag) must be invoked.
-This was done to simplify undoing a decision to drag by allowing you to simply pop back to where you started from, and then release.
-Otherwise, you could get caught in the 2-phase process.
-- For example, if you are dragging a file to a new location and decide you don't want to drop it, being stuck in the 2-phase process might force you to move or copy the file to your undesired destination you are hovering over in Phase 2.
-Being able to pop back and release is simpler than needing to remember yet another command to cancel the 2-Phase process.
+It is possible that while you are in the second phase of the 2-process (i.e. when head tracking is active) you may want to exit the process, or stop the cusor from moving.
+This can be done with the voice command "wait", which will turn off tracking and reset the 2-phase process.
+This can be usefull if you don't want to commit to an actual click, such as changing your mind, wanting to hover over a button to read a pop-up.

+It is also possible that while you are in the second phase of the 2-phase process, you may need to move the cursor somewhere else prior to clicking.
+This can be done with the voice command "relo", which will relocate the cursor to your gaze by redoing the Phase-1 pop behavior.
+This helps make the 2-Phase process a bit less rigid, and can be useful in a few scenarios.
+For example:
+- If the cursor did not move close enough to your desired location and head tracking isn't enough to compensate.
+- If you change your mind about where you want the cursor to be
+- If you are in the middle of a drag-and-drop process and wanting to move back to the start location without commiting the move.

 **LITE MODE:** Moving the cursor and left click are separated into two separate commands.
 Moving the cursor is done by a pop.
 Left click is done by saying “yum” or “gum”.
 Actions like mouse clicking or starting a drag will stop the cursor from moving.